J. Robert “Bob” Harper died peacefully at home with his family at his side on July 4, 2019.

 Bob faced adversities in his life with courage, fortitude and a quiet dignity, serving as a role model for family and friends.
 He was deeply loved by a great many people who will miss him very much.

-A Celebration of Life will be held at the Unitarian Universalist Congregation of Lawrence (UUCL) at a later date.
+A Celebration of Life will be 2 pm, November 9th, 2019, held at the Unitarian Universalist Congregation of Lawrence (UUCL).
 Memorials may be sent to UUCL at 1263 N. 1100 Road, Lawrence, KS 66047.